vossi1/v6523/readme.md

 **Does not work in C64-Magic Voice, C64-IEEE488, CDTV (A570)**
 **NOT tested in:** 1551

-:x: **BEWARE: I got good CPLD's from China but There are some XC9572XL FAKES out there**
+:x: **BEWARE: I got good CPLD's from China but there are some XC9572XL FAKES out there**

 **UPDATE: Special hdl-code for the C64 IEEE488 interface + v.2 with PHI2 solder point:**